Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 ### Calibration

+>Note.
+For a successfull calibration the extruder steps/mm needs to be set correctly.{.is-info}

 1. If you haven't done so already, send the M591 command with the correct parameters to tell the firmware about the sensor.
 1. Run M591 D# where # is the extruder number and check that the sensor angle is reported, to confirm that communication from the filament monitor to the Duet is working.
 1. Start a print.
-1. During and after the print, as soon as sufficient filament has been extruded you can use M591 D# (where # is the extruder number) to report the measured mm/rev averaged over the print thus far, and its variation.
+1. During and after the print, as soon as sufficient filament has been extruded you can use M591 D# (where # is the extruder number) to report the measured mm/rev averaged over the print thus far, and its variation. (>10mm of extrusion is required before calibration information is displayed)
 1. If you pause and then resume the print, calibration will be re-started and the values accumulated from before you paused will be discarded.
 1. The mm/rev value goes into the L parameter of the M591 command.
 Use a positive or negative sign as reported by M591.
 Set the R (tolerance) parameter to somewhat more than the reported variation.

 ### How it works

 * While a file is being printed the Duet Firmware reads the angle from the Filament monitor.
 * The Duet firmware uses the parameters configured in M591 to determine the angle change that relates to a specific filament movement distance.
+It assumes that the Extruder steps/mm is set correctly so a G1 E1 move = 1mm of filament movement through the filament monitor.
 * Once net extruder movement greater than the number of mm configured in the E parameter (for example 3mm) has been commanded, the extrusion measured by the filament monitor is compared with the amount of extrusion commanded.
 * If there is a difference between what has been commanded and what has been measured by the filament monitor that is greater than the configured tolerance (configured using the R parameter) the print is paused and an error is reported.
+* The min and max figures are updated, along with the measured value, on each comparison.
+The 'measured' value is the average value measured since calibration started assuming that no steps have been lost.
+The min and max are the minimum and maximum seen in calibration started.

 ## Troubleshooting